aws-samples/baseline-environment-on-aws/README.md

 Even after deploying the governance base, there are detections whose importance is reported at the CRITICAL or HIGH level in the Security Hub benchmark report.
 Manual action is required for these.
 If necessary, perform remediation (Remediation).

 - [Remediate Security Issues](doc/HowTo.md#remediate-security-issues)

+## Versioning Policy

+BLEA has adopted semantic versioning for governance bases (blea-govern-base-ct, blea-govern-base-standalone).
+The governance base remains backwards compatible as long as there are no major version changes.
+Migration guides are provided when major versions change.

+The guest system sample is not eligible for Semantic Versioning.
+They are intended to provide sample code, and disruptive changes can occur at any time.
+Migration guides are also not provided when major versions change.

 ## Security